H1ghBre4k3r/y-lang/README.md

 ## Contributing

-TBD
+> The code is the reincarnation of the mighty spaghetti monster.
+I had no real time to refactor anything or even write useful tests.

-> Even though I currently have no guide for contributing, feel free to open issues with feature requests.
+Even though I currently have no guide for contributing, feel free to open issues with feature requests.
+Be warned that I will probably not accept any PRs until I defined some guidelines for contributing or code/assembly style.